stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 With these principal changes, Stacks block production is no longer inherently tied to Bitcoin block production.
-As described in more detail below, miners no longer commit to each block they produce via Bitcoin transactions, but instead submit Bitcoin transactions only to join a _producer set_ of miners.
+As described in more detail below, miners no longer commit to each block they produce via Bitcoin transactions, but instead submit Bitcoin transactions only to join a _producer set_ of miners and to periodically snapshot the chain state.
 Block production now happens via a dedicated peer network maintained by the producer set.

-In this new system, transaction confirmation latency now depends on how quickly a Stacks block that contains it can be produced and accepted -- this takes on the order of seconds, instead of hours.
+In this proposed system, transaction confirmation latency now depends on how quickly a Stacks block that contains it can be produced and accepted -- this takes on the order of seconds, instead of hours.
 In addition, the security budget of a transaction confirmed this way is substantially higher than it is today -- due to BFT agreement in steps 1 and 2, the budget is equal to the sum of 67% of the miners' Bitcoin spends for that block plus 67% of the worth of the stackers' locked STX.
-At the time of this writing (1 STX = $0.63 USD, 1 BTC = $29,747 USD, Stacks reward cycle 63), this represents a security budget increase from $234.18 USD per block to
-$213,908,185.70 per block -- nearly 6 orders of magnitude higher!
+At the time of this writing (1 STX = $0.63 USD, 1 BTC = $29,747 USD, Stacks reward cycle 63), this represents a security budget increase from $234.18 USD per block (cumulative) to $213,908,185.70 per block -- nearly 6 orders of magnitude higher!
 The requirement for miners and stackers to periodically snapshot the Stacks chain state further increases this budget to that of Bitcoin's security budget, regardless of how cheap or easy it may be in the future to monopolize subsequent